difference between spasticity and rigidity

 Rigidity, on the other hand, is a type of muscle stiffness that is associated with parkinsonism or extrapyramidal syndrome.
 It is characterized by a resistance to movement or a “cogwheel” rigidity, where the limb moves in a jerky, segmented manner.
 Unlike spasticity, rigidity is not associated with involuntary muscle contractions or spasms.

-See also difference between tube and pipe
+See also difference between ammeter and voltmeter

 Rigidity can also have an impact on an individual’s mobility, making it difficult to initiate movements or move fluidly.
 It can also cause muscle pain, cramping, and discomfort.